don-harris/final-project/README.md

 ## MVP
 - two players
-- speach to text working
+- speech to text working
 - clip working
 - answer being saved as a string with speach to text.